 sudo add-apt-repository ppa:yannubuntu/boot-repair

-STEP 3: Perform a update using following command:
+STEP 3: Perform an update using the following command:

 sudo apt-get update